mukul54/Simple-Python-Projects/README.md

 # Simple-Python-Projects
   simple python scripts to do cool things
 ## Weather Finder
-  It asks you the name of a city and the number of character in which you want to know about weather,as input and then tell you   about the current weather of that place.
+  It asks you the name of a city and the number of character in which you want to know about weather as input and then tell you   about the current weather of that place.
   <p align="center">
     <img src="/weather.png" width="640" />
   </p>